TriOCuBe/TFT-Bot/README.md

 * Verbosity
 * Forfeiting early
 * Overriding the assumed League Of Legends installation path
+* Traits the bot should look for and how they should be bought

 The settings are explained below but also in more detail in the file itself.